In Retrospect: Entertainment Writer

 People always ask me about many of the entertainers I have written about over the years, where the stories were published and how I write books, that kind of thing.
 Many of the following stories below were originally published in magazines and newsapers before the internet came to life.

-I managed to find a few really old stories online when I was just starting out, learning the ropes.
+I even managed to find a few really old stories online when I was just starting out, learning the ropes.
 I still cringe a bit when I read these, because I am not that kind of writer anymore.
-I also included some interviews from The Mac Wire (My entertainment site from 2009 to present).
+I also included some interviews from The Mac Wire (My entertainment site from 2009 to 2019) and other sources.
 Hope you enjoy!

 Interview: 15th Anniversary Edition Nowhere Man: The Final Days of John Lennon By Robert Rosen